-The Group's risk taxonomy is a common set of Group risk categories and definitions intended to ensure adequate risk identification and ownership across the Group.
-For each identified risk category, roles and responsibilities are defined to ensure continued monitoring and risk assessment.
-The risk categories cover both financial and non-financial risks.
-The taxonomy is adjusted on an ongoing basis to ensure that the risk categories reflect the Group's main risks.
+The risk taxonomy is a common set of risk categories and definitions intended to ensure adequate risk identification and ownership across the Group.
+The risk categories cover both financial and non-financial risks, and roles and responsibilities are defined for each identified risk category to ensure continued monitoring and risk assessment.
+The taxonomy is reviewed on an annual basis to ensure that the risk categories reflect the Group's current main risks.